 Erin Macgowan is an associate in the Litigation and Enforcement group.
 Erin handles a wide range of complex business disputes and other civil litigation at both the trial and appellate levels, as well as in arbitration and mediation.
-Her experience covers a wide range of subject matters, including bankruptcy, securities, antitrust, tax controversy, criminal law, investment management, and environmental law.
+Her experience covers a wide range of subject matters, including general commercial law, securities, tax controversy, criminal law, investment management, antitrust, and bankruptcy.

 - Successfully represented mortgagee before the Supreme Court in Bullard v.
 Blue Hills Bank f/k/a/ Hyde Park Savings Bank (U.S. No. 14-116) in case involving appellate jurisdiction in bankruptcy proceedings, resulting in unanimous decision in client’s favor.

-- Represent criminal defendant in Eleventh Circuit appeal of his sentence.
+- Lead a team representing a criminal defendant in Eleventh Circuit appeal of his sentence.

-- Represent Veolia Energy Boston in appeal of abatement denial before the Massachusetts Appeals Court.
+- Represent Veolia Energy Boston in appeal of abatement denial before the Massachusetts Appeals Court and Supreme Judicial Court.

 - Represented individual charged with obstruction of justice in connection with Deepwater Horizon oil spill before the Fifth Circuit seeking mandamus review of a denial of a recusal motion and on government appeal from a motion granting a new trial.